EHang (NASDAQ:EH) Trading Up 5.8%

 Institutional Investors Weigh In On EHang

-Hedge funds have recently made changes to their positions in the company.
-Daiwa Securities Group Inc. purchased a new position in shares of EHang during the 4th quarter valued at $30,000.
-Credit Suisse AG purchased a new position in EHang in the second quarter valued at about $47,000.
-Cubist Systematic Strategies LLC acquired a new position in EHang in the 3rd quarter worth about $85,000.
-Nomura Holdings Inc. purchased a new stake in shares of EHang during the 2nd quarter worth about $93,000.
-Finally, Alpine Global Management LLC acquired a new stake in shares of EHang during the 4th quarter valued at about $113,000.
+Several hedge funds have recently made changes to their positions in EH.
+Daiwa Securities Group Inc. bought a new stake in EHang in the fourth quarter worth approximately $30,000.
+Credit Suisse AG bought a new position in EHang during the second quarter valued at about $47,000.
+Cubist Systematic Strategies LLC acquired a new position in shares of EHang during the 3rd quarter valued at about $85,000.
+Nomura Holdings Inc. bought a new position in shares of EHang in the second quarter valued at approximately $93,000.
+Finally, Alpine Global Management LLC acquired a new position in shares of EHang during the 4th quarter worth about $113,000.
 Hedge funds and other institutional investors own 13.46% of the company’s stock.

 EHang Holdings Limited operates as an autonomous aerial vehicle (AAV) technology platform company in the People's Republic of China, East Asia, Europe, and internationally.
 It designs, develops, manufactures, sells, and operates AAVs, as well as their supporting systems and infrastructure for various industries and applications, including passenger transportation, logistics, smart city management, and aerial media solutions.